Relative Nakayama-Zariski decomposition and minimal models of generalized pairs: A special log minimal model

-\textbf{Proof of Theorem \ref{thm: has22 3.15 rel ver} continued}.
+\textit{Proof of Theorem \ref{thm: Has22a 3.15 rel ver} continued}.
 We let $\phi_i:=\phi_{i,i+1}$ for every $i$ and $X_i\rightarrow Z_i\leftarrow X_{i+1}$ the flip defined by $\phi_i$.
-By Claim \ref{claim: has20 3.4 step 2 gpair rel}, we only need to show that for any glc center $S$ of $(X,B,\Mm)$, the MMP terminates along $S$ after finitely many steps.
-By induction on the dimension of glc centers, we may assume that $\phi_i$ induces an isomorphism for every $\leq d-1$-dimensional glc centers and $i\gg 0$ where $d=\dim S$.
-We may let $S_i$ be the strict transform of $S$ on $X_i$ and $(S_i,B_{S_i},\Mm^{S})$ the g-pair given by the adjunction
+By Claim \ref{claim: has20 3.4 step 2 gpair rel}, we only need to show that for any lc center $S$ of $(X,B,\Mm)$, the MMP terminates along $S$ after finitely many steps.
+By induction on the dimension of lc centers, we may assume that $\phi_i$ induces an isomorphism for every $k$-dimensional lc centers and $i\gg 0$, where $k<d=\dim S$.
+Let $S_i$ be the strict transform of $S$ on $X_i$ and $(S_i,B_{S_i},\Mm^{S})$ the g-pair given by adjunction